Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks

-For mobile robots, earlier methods proposed tracking moving objects on the conditions of geometric priors \cite{glover2016event}, known shape \cite{2017Independent}, \cite{2017Independent} and motion-compensation model \cite{2019Event}, \cite{2020Event}, \cite{2018Simultaneous}.
+For mobile robots, earlier methods proposed to track moving objects on the conditions of geometric priors , known shape , and motion-compensation model \cite{2019Event}, \cite{2020Event}.
 More recently, many DL-based methods designed for canonical image data have undergone a paradigm shift and have been applied successfully to event data.
-For instance, the widely adopted object detector\textemdash Yolo and object tracker\textemdash Kalman filter, have been applied to event data, showing pleasant outcomes \cite{2020Object}.
-Many more endeavors have been made to enable the onboard inferencing ability of the deep learning models.
-For instance, EVDodge \cite{2020EVDodgeNet} specifically decouples the network to predict obstacle motion and ego-motion separately by introducing two event cameras facing the ground and front, demonstrating that it outperforms their monocular counterparts who use a single event camera.
-Furthermore, EVReflex ~\cite{2021EVReflex} suggests an additional Lidia sensor instead of an additional event camera exhibiting higher accuracy than EVDodge.
-EV-Catcher \cite{2022EV-Catcher} trains a small convolutional network to process single-channel event images, achieving an inference speed of 2ms, which is faster than its predecessor by a large margin \cite{2020Fast}.
-Because EV-Catcher only regresses the real-time target position and its uncertainty at x-coordinate from the neural network, further estimation of hitting position and timing is based on the linear motion assumptions.
-Others tend to proceed with this problem in an end-to-end manner~\cite{2022EV-Catcher}, showing marginal benefits.
+Many more endeavors have been made to enable the onboard inference ability of the deep learning models.
+EV-Catcher~\cite{2022EV-Catcher} trains a small CNN to process single-channel event images, achieving an inference speed of 2ms, which is faster than its predecessor by a large margin \cite{2020Fast}.
+Because EV-Catcher only regresses the real-time target position and its uncertainty at x-coordinate from the DNNs, further estimation of hitting position and timing is based on the linear motion assumptions.
+Others tend to proceed with this problem in an end-to-end manner, showing marginal benefits.

-\textit{\textbf{Remarks:}} Overall, it is worth exploring how to build effective object detectors that leverage event cameras to overcome the deficiency of frame-based detectors in extreme visual conditions, \eg, high-speed motion or dark night.
-Meanwhile, it is promising to apply the abundant off-the-shelf DL-based object detectors developed for frame-based cameras to event cameras.
-Moreover, though event cameras show distinct advantages, RGB-based cameras are still occupied by the mainstream object detection tasks.
-Intuitively, fusing the event and frame data could help improve detection performances.
-In object detection and tracking, more and more attention is paid to multi-modal sensor fusion.
-Moreover, pure event-based solutions could be explored to exonerate the additional expensive sensors, like lidar, while achieving comparable or better performance.